Intro

 Origins

 The American Buckskin Registry Association was established in 1962 and the International Buckskin Registry was founded in 1970, (now the International Buckskin Horse Association).
-This is a color breed and animals are registered based on coloration and markings.
+There are a variety of genetics allowed to register, based on their color and markings.

 Features